gardener/gardener/docs/extensions/garden-api-access.md

 Extensions that are installed on seed clusters via a `ControllerInstallation` can simply read the kubeconfig file specified by the `GARDEN_KUBECONFIG` environment variable to create a garden cluster client.
 With this, they use a short-lived token (valid for `12h`) associated with a dedicated `ServiceAccount` in the `seed-<seed-name>` namespace to securely access the garden cluster.

-> ⚠️ This feature is under development.
-The managed `ServiceAccounts` in the garden cluster don't have any API permissions as of now.
-They will be handled by the `SeedAuthorizer` in the future and equipped with permissions similar to the gardenlets' credentials.
-See [gardener/gardener#8001](https://github.com/gardener/gardener/issues/8001) for more information.
+The used `ServiceAccounts` are granted permissions in the garden cluster similar to gardenlet clients.

 ## Background